By Michael Garber

 Overview

-For an overview of the project, please see here:
+For an overview of the project, please see the corresponding manuscript: [insert-reference-once-published]

 This document describes code that produces the results.
 The code files to conduct the main steps of the analysis are located in the scripts folder of this repository: https://github.com/michaeldgarber/climate-health/tree/main.